 Reinventing my ways of working

 Like many in my generation I'd assumed that YouTube and Twitter were fripperies I could do without.
 But the power of (short) videos is immense ("If it's not on YouTube it doesn't exist") so I've had to teach myself how to create videos and my YouTube channel is steadily growing.
-The network effects of LinkedIn and Twitter are awesome, so I keep using them.
+The network effects of LinkedIn and Twitter are awesome, so I kept using them till Twitter/X became unbearable.

 The "AbbottApps" name emerged over a few beers at a coating/webhandling conference in Prague and was a good idea at the time.
 The name tried to spread to my other apps, but was never convincing.
 So now AbbottApps remains with the webhandling elements, co-created with Dr David Roisum and others, and the Practical Science designation is used for my own creations.